John Held Jr.: Personal life

 Held made an enormous fortune in the 1920s and became a part of the high-society life that he depicted in his art.

 Held was married four times.
 He married Myrtle Jennings in 1910.
 After a divorce, he married Ada Johnson in 1918.
 During the 1920s the couple adopted three children.
 He served as constable of Weston, Connecticut and ran for Congress as a Democrat.
 The campaign was unsuccessful, much to his relief, because he never left his house nor gave a speech.

 After the stock market crash, he suffered a nervous breakdown, selling his home in Connecticut, which led to his divorce from his second wife.
 In 1932, Held married Miss New Orleans Gladys Moore, and had a daughter named Judy.
 In 1942, he married Margaret Schuyler James, with whom he had a happy marriage.
 He spent the last years of his life on Old Schuyler Farm in Belmar, New Jersey, with animals and a new family.
 He died at his home in 1958, aged 69, from throat cancer.

+John Held, Jr. is interred in Woodlawn Cemetery in The Bronx, New York City.